Introduction to Is Hadoop Open Source?

 1. Open Source

 The most attractive feature of Apache Hadoop is that it is open source.
 It means Hadoop open source is free.
 Anyone can download and use it personally or professionally.
-If at all any expense is incurred, then it probably would be commodity hardware for storing huge amounts of data.
+If any expense is incurred at all, it probably would be commodity hardware for storing huge amounts of data.
 But that still makes Hadoop inexpensive.

 2. Commodity Hardware